Chronic Respiratory Disease in Chickens

 The most significant disadvantage of live vaccines is that they make the birds sick.
 They carry the disease and will spread it to other birds.
 That’s a tremendous problem for chicken owners that also keep turkeys.
 In turkeys, the condition is much worse than in chickens and comes with severe symptoms.
 Especially the F-strain-based vaccines are very virulent.

-To overcome the virulence of the F-strain vaccine, other vaccines have been developed based on the ts-11 and 6/85 strains.
+Other vaccines have been developed based on the ts-11 and 6/85 strains to overcome the virulence of the F-strain vaccine.
 These vaccines are less pathogenic but tend to be less effective too.
 Some layer flocks that were vaccinated with ts-11 and 6/85 chains still had outbreaks and had to be re-vaccinated with the F-strain variants.

 Currently, scientists are researching new ways to overcome the issues with the existing vaccines.
-These vaccines are using modern techniques, such as the development of a recombinant adenovirus-based vaccine.
+These vaccines use modern techniques, such as the development of a recombinant adenovirus-based vaccine.
 These novel vaccines show promising results and chances are they will be more efficacious and less expensive than the current options.

 Prevalence of Chronic Respiratory Disease

 Some sources estimate that 65% of the world’s chicken flocks carry Mycoplasma bacteria.
 It’s a worldwide disease, but the prevalence varies per country.